How to Complete GA4 Setup in Google’s Setup Assistant

 Check all three circles next to the left of Link to Google Ads, Bid on GA4 conversions, and Target ads for GA4 audiences

 Select the dropdown arrow to open this section.
-This section will not have green check marks yet.
-Let’s work through this together.
+This section will not have green check marks yet – we’ll work through this together.

 Manage users

-This is the only section that we’ll do something within this blog.
+This is the only section we’ll do something with in this blog.
 This is where you can start adding user access and permissions within your GA4 account.
 Click the > arrow and click Manage users.
-Then click the blue + circle and click Add users
+Then click the blue + circle and click Add users.

-Once you’ve added all the necessary users whom you want to have access to your Google Analytics account, X out of this section and go back into the Setup Assistant for this property.
+Once you’ve added all the necessary users whom you want to have access to your Google Analytics account, exit out of this section and go back into the Setup Assistant for this property.

-For the remaining 4 items in the Setup Assistant, check all of the circles next to the left of Import data, Link to BigQuery, Setup up User-ID, Use measurement protocol.
-These require more advanced setups, which can be done later on.
-So, to complete this beginner’s setup and to get the red bar at the top of the dashboard to go away, we are checking them all.
+For the remaining 4 items in the Setup Assistant, check all circles next to the left of Import data, Link to BigQuery, Setup up User-ID, Use measurement protocol.
+These require more advanced setups, which can be done later.
+So, to complete this beginner's setup in Setup Assistant, we are checking them all.

-If you’d like to learn more about these options, click the Learn more next to each.
+If you’d like to learn more about these individual options, click on the Learn more next to each.

 More soon,